Yield Tokenization Smart Contracts

 Integration Example

+The snippets below are simplified for illustration and are not audited.
 Do not use them in production or with real funds.
-If you adapt any example,
+If you adapt any example, conduct a full review, add comprehensive tests, and obtain an independent security audit.

 // SPDX-License-Identifier: MIT